pretzelhammer/chat-server/readme.md

 _"But what if we use an async mutex instead of a sync mutex?"_

-It is true that tip #1 applies to sync mutexes, like `std::sync::Mutex`, but not to async mutexes, like `tokio::sync::Mutex`.
+It is true that tip 1 applies to sync mutexes, like `std::sync::Mutex`, but not to async mutexes, like `tokio::sync::Mutex`.
 For mutexes designed to be used in an async context, we can hold their locks across `await` points, however they are slower.
 To quote the Tokio docs:

 > Contrary to popular belief, it is ok and often preferred to use the ordinary Mutex from the standard library in asynchronous code.
 >
 > The feature that the async mutex offers over the blocking mutex is the ability to keep it locked across an await point.
 This makes the async mutex more expensive than the blocking mutex, so the blocking mutex should be preferred in the cases where it can be used.
 The primary use case for the async mutex is to provide shared mutable access to IO resources such as a database connection.
 If the value behind the mutex is just data, it's usually appropriate to use a blocking mutex such as the one in the standard library.

-So generally speaking, if we can structure our code never to hold a lock across an `await` point it's better to use a sync mutex, and only if we absolutely have to hold a lock across an `await` point would we switch to an async mutex.
+Generally speaking, if we can structure our code to never to hold a lock across an `await` point it's better to use a sync mutex, and if we absolutely have to hold a lock across an `await` point then we would switch to an async mutex.

 **2\)** Don't reaquire the same lock multiple times